stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Some specific data cannot be requested by using scope values.
 They have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) as request parameter of the Authentication Request.

-List of Supported Standard "claim" Values
+List of Supported Standard "claim" Values:

 As per specified by OpenID Connect, there is a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), or user attributes.
 They are intended to supply the client app with consented user details such as email, name and picture, upon request.

+List of Supported Custom "claim" Values:

 Using this method of requesting claims, you need to specify the endpoint you want the claims to come from (see examples below).

-Here are these claims:claims:
+Here are these claims:

  Data | Claim | Comment
  -- | -- | --